 - A Little Green Rosetta from Joe's Garage:And if this doesn't convince you that music causes big trouble, then maybe I should turn off my plastic megaphone and sing the last song on the album in my regular voice.

 - The cover◊ of the "Valley Girl" single.
 It's Zappa being hugged by his daughter Moon.

-The fact that Zappa, despite all his non-conformist views and far-out songs, when not working, he was just a normal guy who loved life, loved what he did and loved the people in his life.
+- The fact that, despite all his non-conformist views and far-out songs, when not working, Zappa was just a normal guy who loved life, loved what he did, and loved the people in his life.